Copart (CPRT)

 Looking at the trend in its profitability, Copart’s operating margin decreased by 4.9 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

-In Q3, Copart generated an operating margin profit margin of 37.3%, up 1.9 percentage points year on year.
-This increase was a welcome development and shows it was more efficient.
+In Q4, Copart generated an operating margin profit margin of 34.7%, down 2 percentage points year on year.
+This reduction is quite minuscule and indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share